googlemaps/google-maps-ios-utils/Carthage.md

 ```

 2. Run `carthage update --platform iOS`.
-3. Add the Maps SDK for iOS frameworks into your project by dragging `GoogleMaps.framework`, `GoogleMapsBase.framework` and `GoogleMapsCore.framework` in the `Carthage/Build/iOS` directory into the top level directory of your Xcode project (drag `GoogleMapsM4B.framework` for premium plan customers).
+3. Add the Maps SDK for iOS frameworks into your project by dragging `GoogleMaps.framework`, `GoogleMapsBase.framework` and `GoogleMapsCore.framework` in the `Carthage/Build/iOS` directory into the top level directory of your Xcode project (premium plan customers should also add `GoogleMapsM4B.framework` into the project).
-4. Add the Maps SDK for iOS Utilities framework into your project by dragging `GoogleMapsUtils.framework` in the `Carthage/Build/iOS/Static` directory.
+4. Add the Maps SDK for iOS Utilities framework by dragging `GoogleMapsUtils.framework` in the `Carthage/Build/iOS/Static` directory into the top level directory of your Xcode project.
 5. Add `GoogleMaps.bundle` by dragging `Carthage/Build/iOS/GoogleMaps.framework/Resources/GoogleMaps.bundle` into the top level directory of your Xcode project.
 6. Open the _Build Phases_ tab for your application’s target, and within _Link Binary with Libraries_, add the additional following frameworks:
     * Accelerate.framework